-It is worth mentioning too that list and density sampling techniques are frequently used in tandem, particularly when constructing samples of racial and ethnic minority groups (Barreto et al. 2018).
+It is worth mentioning, too, that list and density sampling techniques are frequently used in tandem, particularly when constructing samples of racial and ethnic minority groups (Barreto et al. 2018).
 List sampling ensures at least some coverage of group members who do not reside in ethnic enclaves, while density sampling provides coverage of group members who may not have ethnically distinctive names, participate in ethnic affinity groups, or have otherwise been identified.
-These combined techniques mitigate systematic bias associated with a single approach and ensures better coverage of the population of interest (see Berry et al. 2016).
+These combined techniques mitigate systematic bias associated with a single approach and ensure better coverage of the population of interest (see Berry, Chouhoud, and Junn 2016).

 A third approach is purposive sampling.
 Here, expert judgment allows researchers to choose locations, given their aims.
-For example, McCloud et al. (2019) assessed cancer worried though that this approach would underrepresent low socioeconomic individuals, due to a lack of reliable internet access and distrust of the research institutions who oversaw the study.
-The researchers thus collected a purposive sample, working with community groups to identify locations to reach those of lower socioeconomic status in-person (e.g., community centers, soup kitchens, public libraries).
-Their community-based purposive sample included substantially more low-income, less educated, and racial minority respondents who exhibited differences, including less adherence to colorectal cancer guidelines and much greater difficulty in obtaining health information.
-The authors point out that "without the purposeful oversample... we would been underpowered to detect important differences between groups" and these people "may otherwise not have a voice" (439-440).
+For example, McCloud et al. (2019) assessed cancer incidence in Massachusetts with a hybrid probability/quota internet sample.
+They worried, though, that this approach would underrepresent low socio-economic individuals due to a lack of reliable internet access and distrust of the research institutions who oversaw the study.
+The researchers thus collected a purposive sample, working with community groups to identify locations to reach those of lower socio-economic status in-person (e.g., community centers, soup kitchens, public libraries).
+Their community-based purposive sample included substantially more low-income, less-educated, and racial minority respondents who exhibited differences, including less adherence to colorectal cancer guidelines and much greater difficulty in obtaining health information.
+The authors point out that "without the purposeful oversample... we would have been underpowered to detect important differences between groups" and these people "may otherwise not have a voice" (439-440; also see Viswanath et al. in this volume).

 Fourth, in snowball sampling, the researcher utilizes participants to recruit others.
 For example, Tang et al. (2021) sought to study differences between those quarantining in different geographic locations during COVID-19 in China, a hard-to-reach population.
-The researchers contacted individuals in quarantine in strongly affected areas, in quarantine in unaffected areas, and people not in quarantine.
+The researchers contacted individuals in quarantine in strongly affected areas, individuals in quarantine in unaffected areas, and people not in quarantine.
 They asked the first 10 respondents of each group to provide social contacts (from the same population), and then randomly chose to use the lists provided by the second and third respondents of each group.
 They surveyed those lists, asking each new respondent to produce lists as well.
 This approach provided the researchers with sufficiently sized samples, from which they report evidence that quarantining leads to higher rates of depression, particularly when in unaffected areas.

-Finally, respondent driven sampling (RDS) follows a similar procedure as snowball sampling, with initial participants providing recruitment information from a set number of their peers (Heckathorn 1997, Salganik and Heckathorn 2004).
+Finally, respondent-driven sampling (RDS) follows a similar procedure to snowball sampling, with initial participants providing recruitment information from a set number of their peers (Heckathorn 1997; Salganik and Heckathorn 2004).
 Unlike snowball sampling, RDS asks respondents to provide information about how many people in the target population they know and who know them.
-Researchers then use these identified connections to weight respondents, such that those with more connections, who have a higher probability of being sampled, are weighted less and those with fewer connections are weighted more.
-In addition to hard-to-reach populations and stigmatized groups, RDS is often used to sample extremely rare or small populations for whom traditional techniques would be cost prohibitive (Giles and Handcock 2010), such as Korean American immigrants (Lee 2020) and adolescents living in economically distressed urban settings (Decker et al. 2014).
-Using RDS, Decker et al. (2014) find nearly 10% of economically distressed adolescents report having unstable housing and nearly 30% report high levels of school truancy.
+Researchers then use these identified connections to weight respondents, such that those with more connections, who have a higher probability of being sampled, are weighted less, and those with fewer connections are weighted more.
+In addition to hard-to-reach populations for whom traditional techniques would be cost prohibitive (Giles and Handcock 2010), such as Korean American immigrants (Lee 2020) and adolescents living in economically distressed urban settings (Decker et al. 2014).
+Using RDS, Decker et al. (2014) find nearly 10 percent of economically distressed adolescents report having unstable housing and nearly 30 percent report high levels of school truancy.